emmasarge/gallery/README.md

 ### Future Features ###

-* The possibility to add different stock per product sizes.
+* I would like to add a bigger art database
-* Answering messages sent through contact form via the website.
-* Sale prices.
-* Social Media login (ex: Google, Facebook...).
+* Create more complex price structure to order prints of various sizes and prices.
+* I would like to apply more animation.

 ## Deployment ##
 ---